Deepan-Karmakar/p5.js-tutorial/Libraries.md

   p5.prototype.registerMethod('remove', p5.prototype.doRemoveStuff);
   ```

+Method names you can register include the following list.
+Note that you may need to define the function before you register it.

   * **remove** — Called when `remove()` is called.
   * more to come shortly, lining up roughly with this list https://github.com/processing/processing/wiki/Library-Basics#library-methods